ome/omero-guides/install.rst

 Install an OMERO server
 =======================

 This chapter describes an installation of an OMERO.server and the most important post-installation steps, such as additional apps installation and LDAP configuration.
-The installation of the server on local machine is not recommended, except for testing or development purposes.
-The workflow is aimed at system administrators intending to familiarize themselves with OMERO installation.
+The installation of the server on a local machine is not recommended, except for testing or development purposes.
+The workflow is aimed at system administrators intending to familiarize themselves with an OMERO installation.

 Description
 -----------